uc-bd2k/ilincsAPI/useCases/README.md

 ## Prerequisites

-To execute the code in the useCase notebooks, please install RStudio, launch RStudio and install following R packages: knitr, tinytex, httr, jsonlite, htmltools, enrichR.
+To execute the code in the useCase notebooks, please install RStudio, launch RStudio and install following R packages: knitr, tinytex, httr, jsonlite, htmltools, httr, data.table as well as Biobase, ComplexHeatmap and enrichR.

 ```R